-People often do this without even having a concern about what is going on or that it is a problem.
-Actually, it may even be very inspiring talking to somebody that always knows what to say and are quite dominant in their communication skills.
+People often do this without even being aware of what is going on or that it is a problem.
+Actually, it may even be very inspiring talking to somebody that always knows what to say and are dominant in their communication skills.
 If dominant people don’t get feedback on this behavior, or they don’t accept the feedback when they get it, the problem won’t go away.
+We all need feedback.

 Non-sensitivity vs sensitivity